swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 #### Lifetime Dependencies for Computed Properties

 It might be useful to allow lifetime dependencies between `self` and the value returned by a computed property.
-There is some ambiguity here, since resilience hides the distinction between a computed and stored property, and it’s not clear that there is any use for lifetime dependencies when returning stored properties.
+There is some ambiguity here, since resilience hides the distinction between a computed and stored property.
 In particular, the resilience concern might prevent us from inferring lifetime dependencies for properties across module boundaries.
 The notation for an explicit lifetime dependency on a property might look like the following: